-More can mean less when it comes to being happier -- especially if you are neuroticJune 9th, 2012 in Psychology & Psychiatry /
+More can mean less when it comes to being happier -- especially if you are neuroticJune 9, 2012 in Medicine & Health / Psychology & Psychiatry

 New research from the University of Warwick suggests getting more money may not make you happier, especially if you are neurotic.